Thyroid Surgery in Singapore

 Once the surgery is over, patients will continue to be monitored and transferred to a recovery room.
 A drain may be placed under the neck incision in some patients to prevent fluid buildup, which is usually removed 1-2 days after the surgery.

-For patients that experience neck pain and hoarse or weak voice, that is a common temporary side effect of the surgery.
+For patients who experience neck pain and hoarse or weak voice, that is a common temporary side effect of the surgery.
 Patients will be able to continue to eat and drink as usual after surgery.
 In the case of a partial thyroidectomy, it is possible for patients to return home the same day if they are deemed fit by their thyroid surgeon.

 Recovery Tips

-- Most patients can usually resume regular activities once they return home.
+• Most patients can usually resume regular activities once they return home.

-- Patients are advised to wait at least 10 to 14 days before engaging in strenuous activities, such as heavy lifting or high-impact sports.
+• Patients are advised to wait at least 10 to 14 days before engaging in strenuous activities, such as heavy lifting or high-impact sports.

-- It may take up to a year for the surgical scar to fade.
+• It may take up to a year for the surgical scar to fade.
 Routine use of sunscreen can help make the scar less visible.

 The Benefits of Thyroidectomy